oreodave/advent-of-code/2015/README.txt

                           ___________________

-From 01/11/2024 to 30/11/2024 I will be attempting to finish 2015's advent of code in preparation for 2024's AOC.

-I _should_ spend at most one day per challenge but I refuse to use external solutions so I may spend more time on each challenge, hence the deadline being 30/11 rather than 25/11.
-Of course, I am not restricting myself to doing one challenge a day - that would be a waste of my time considering they're all released.
-I doubt, however, that I'll be able to finish _earlier_ than my deadline.

 I want to do this advent of code in more than one language if possible.
 Here is a list of all the languages I am aware of enough to program in, ordered from least to most confidence:

 - (1) POSIX Shell
 - (2) Haskell